neohiro/windows/README.md

 # windows
 Windows New Start - Manual Settings

-Using the run dialog you can start changing a few settings after a fresh Windows installation:
+Using run dialog and via basic settings you can start improving after a fresh Windows installation:
 Windows button + R - Advanced System Settings:
 ```
 sysdm.cpl
 ```